Location of zeros of non-trivial positive supersolutions to Schr\"odinger equations: Notation and standing assumptions

 Thanks to the notion of PCAF of $\mathbb X$ one can give a beautiful probabilistic interpretation of the semigroup $(T^\nu_t)_{t\ge 0}$ generated by the operator $-A+\nu$ (see Section \ref{sec2.1}).
 It can be viewed as a generalization of the famous Feynman-Kac formula.
+By \cite[Theorem A.2.11]{FOT}, there exists a Hunt process